paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] :muscle:

 ^
-(which you can find in the bitcoin_address repo), so there's no need to call out to any other language's library for this particular use case, but hopefully if you're ever called upon to integrate with libraries from other languages, you're now armed with enough information about your options to know how to start, but more importantly...
+...but hopefully if you're ever called upon to integrate with libraries from other languages, you're now armed with enough information about your options to know how to start, but more importantly...

 ---
 [.hide-footer]